A data-driven interpretation of the stability of molecular crystals: Results and Discussion

 Despite the mathematical logic behind this step, the lack of physical underpinnings for this decomposition may result in energy being arbitrarily partitioned between neighboring atoms.
-This leads to disproportionately large contributions of opposite size being assigned to each atom, not dissimilar to how a regression model may be overfit by assigning large regression weights.
+This leads to disproportionately large contributions of opposite size being assigned, not dissimilar to how a regression may overfit by assigning large regression weights.
 To ease this effect, we can apply a Gaussian filter to each $\bya$.
 For the $i^{th}$ atom, this results in

 where $\sum_{j}$ runs over all neighbors of $i$ and $\sum_k$ runs over all neighbors of $j$ (defined by a cutoff of 2\AA).
 For neighbors $a$ and $b$ and interatomic distance $d_{ab}$, $f(a, b) = \exp\left[d_{ab}^2 / 2\varsigma^2\right]$.
-This procedure, introduced for the electronic density of states in \citet{ben_mahmoud_learning_2020}, has the effect of regularizing the decomposition while maintaining the regression results, \ie $\by = \frac{1}{n_c}\sum_{a \in c} \bya = \frac{1}{n_c}\sum_{a \in c} \tbya.$ We show the effect of this filter on the distribution of atomic contributions in \appref{si:filters}.
+This procedure, introduced for the electronic density of states in \citet{ben_mahmoud_learning_2020}, has the effect of regularizing the decomposition while maintaining the regression results, \ie $\byc = \frac{1}{n_c}\sum_{a \in c} \bya = \frac{1}{n_c}\sum_{a \in c} \tbya.$ We show this effect of the filter on the distribution of atomic contributions in Appendix B2.
 It is worth to compare our data-driven decomposition with one based on an empirical model of interactions, or with one of the many atoms-in-molecules decompositions of the energy computed by quantum-chemical calculations.
 On one hand, our approach makes it harder to explicitly interpret the stabilizing power of a motif in terms of physical terms (electrostatics, dispersion....).
-On the other, in many cases forcefields and energy decompositions have a high degree of arbitrariness, and the accurate prediction of the total cohesive energy comes from a cancellation of errors in the individual components.
-The atomic contributions~\eqref{eq:tbya} are obtained with the only requirement of being smooth, and (since they are built using a remnant descriptor) to correlate with the structural features that are associated with the crystal-forming process.
-As we shall see, their nature allows one to recognize the role played by collective effects - such as steric hindrance, or molecular distortions - contributing to the holistic view of lattice stability that is one of the goals of this study.
+On the other, in many cases forcefields and energy decompositions have a high degree of arbitrariness, and the accurate prediction of the total binding energy comes from a cancellation of errors in the individual components.
+The atomic contributions~\eqref{eq:tbya} are obtained with the only requirement of being smooth, and (since they are built using a remnant descriptor) to correlate with the structural features associated with the crystal-forming process.
+As we shall see, their nature allows one to recognize the role played by collective effects - such as steric hindrance, or molecular distortions - contributing to our goal of a holistic view of lattice stability.